IPhone 7: Battery life

 The iPhone 7 has a 1,960 mAh (7.45 Wh) battery, offering up to 14 hours of 3G talk time and up to 40 hours of audio playback, while the iPhone 7 Plus features a 2,900 mAh (11.1 Wh) battery, providing up to 21 hours of 3G talk time and up to 60 hours of audio playback.

 Software

 The iPhone 7 originally shipped with iOS 10 pre-installed.
 The iPhone 7 Plus received an exclusive portrait camera mode in the iOS 10.1 software update.
 This camera mode is capable of producing a bokeh effect using depth of field analysis of the second camera of dual-lens in the back of iPhone 7 Plus.
 Mainstream software support for the iPhone 7 was dropped when iOS 16 was released.
-But, it still receives iOS 15 security updates (as of September 15 2025).
-The current version of iOS to support iPhone 7 is iOS 15.8.5.
+As of January 26, 2026, the iPhone 7 still receives iOS 15 security updates; the current version of iOS that supports it is iOS 15.8.6.
 The device can also run Android 10 unofficially via a project called Project Sandcastle made by Corellium, a security research company that produces paid iOS, Android, and IoT emulators.
 Ubuntu 20.04 "Focal Fossa" has also been ported via Project Sandcastle.